 The FlyONSPEED Project

 The FlyONSPEED team is a group of aviation professionals with experience in general aviation, airline and military flying.
 All of our volunteers are active members of the EAB community.
 Our pilots are former instructors at the USAF's Fighter Weapons School or experimental test pilots and active civilian flight instructors.
 They have extensive experience developing, testing and teaching aircraft handling techniques.
-All of our engineers are also pilots.
-All of our team members are volunteers--we do this work because we enjoy it and want to give something back to the aviation community.
-Our objective is to help reduce loss-of-control mishaps by merging lessons learned and best practices from all aviation communities (GA, airline and military) to benefit the EAB community.
+Our engineers are also pilots, and our team members are volunteers--we do this work because we enjoy it and want to give something back to the aviation community.
+Our objective is to help reduce loss-of-control mishaps by merging lessons learned and best practices from all aviation communities to benefit the EAB community.
 Our hardware designs, software and training resources are open source and available to anyone.
 FlyONSPEED.org is an IRS 501(c)3 non-profit, collaborative organization dedicated to public safety and we gladly accept donations to support our work.
 Donations are fully tax-deductible.
 We are always willing to collaborate with folks, organizations or manufacturers interested in our work.

 The project was started by two retired Air Force aviators and an engineer who simply wanted to adapt a successful military AOA system to their personal airplanes.
 Initial efforts used the AOA signal from a commercial EFIS equipped with a coefficient of pressure AOA sensor.
 A small computer read the serial output from the EFIS and generated the aural AOA signal.
 The initial focus was simply to get the system working and demonstrate the utility of the tone.
 The hardware developed in this initial effort is called the "Gen 1" system.